ashnajbn/cnn-cifar10-project/README.md

 * Image classification using CNN
 * Built with TensorFlow / Keras
+* Trained on CIFAR-10 dataset
-* Achieves good accuracy on test data
+* Visualized accuracy and loss

 ## 📂 Files